Bujinkan Training Group, Harstad (Norway)

 GRADINGS

-Bujinkan Budo Taijutsu uses the traditional Japanese belt system with nine kyu grades, from beginner to Shodan (1st Dan black belt), denoted by stars above the school crest.
+Bujinkan Budo Taijutsu uses the traditional Japanese belt system with ten kyu grades (10th is white belt, with the following 9 being green or red belts depending on gender and preferance), from beginner to Shodan (1st Dan black belt), denoted by stars above the school crest.
 There are also fifteen black-belt Dan grades.
 Unlike in most Japanese martial arts, a black belt does not mean that a student is authorized to open a dojo and to become an instructor.
 Only people of fifth Dan level, or Shidoshi, and above may open a full dojo.
-(The title of Shidoshi-ho is given to instructors-in-training, usually at around 3rd Dan.)
-This is why we are a Training Group, as opposed to a Dojo, since the instructor is below this level.
+(The title of Shidoshi-ho is given to instructors-in-training)

 Soke Masaaki Hatsumi, Kancho of the Bujinkan Dojo